wp-plugins/social-contact-display/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Added new Purple Rimmed social media icons

+= 2.1 =
-= Fixed an issue for some themes where it gave an error on null values
+* Fixed an issue for some themes where it gave an error on null values =

 = 2.0.9 =
 * Fixed issue with the Simple Social Interaction Buttons Facebook share buttons